Arison7/SDE-Chess/README.md

 ## Introduction

-This project implements a text-based chess game in Java, utilizing various design patterns to enhance code structure, maintainability, and flexibility.
-The program allows two players to play chess with proper rules, including check, checkmate, stalemate, and pawn promotion.
+This is a text-based chess game built in Java.
+The game follows standard chess rules, such as check, checkmate, stalemate, and pawn promotion.
+It uses design patterns to make the code easy to manage, understand, and expand.
 The design patterns applied in this project include **Creational**, **Structural**, and **Behavioral** patterns, as detailed below.

-### Collaboration
+### Teamwork

-The program was developed collaboratively by two team members.
-Contributions were balanced, with one team member focusing on implementing the game logic and structural patterns, while the other focused on the creational patterns and the main game flow.
-Code reviews and pair programming sessions ensured equal participation and quality improvements.
+This project was made by Lukasz Krysmalski and Hao Guo.
+Lukasz Krysmalski worked more on the chess rules because of the game knowledge.
+We divided the six design patterns between us to share the work evenly.
+At the end, we checked the whole code together to fix any problems and make sure everything worked well.

 ## Design Patterns